Clan Macdonald Tour inc. Glencoe (Highlands)

 Further along the Great Glen we visit the lands of the Macdonalds of Keppoch around Roy Bridge, site of the last clan battle - the Battle of Mulroy in 1688 between the victorious Macdonalds of Keppoch (and the Camerons) against the Clan Chattan confederation led by the Mackintoshes.
 Nearby is the beautiful 15th century Cille Choiril church, likely burial ground of Iain Lom, the famous Clan Macdonald of Keppoch bard.

 Passing throught Fort William we arrive at Glencoe which along with being one of the Highlands most beautiful glens is also where the infamous massacre of the Macdonalds of Glencoe took place in 1692 by government-led Campbell troops.
-On our return journey back to Inverness we visit the nearly 800 years old ruins of Inverlochy Castle a former stronghold of the Macdonald Lords of the Isles and site of the Battles of Inverlochy in 1431 and 1645 - both involving the Macdonalds.
+On our return journey back to Inverness we visit the nearly 800 years old ruins of Inverlochy Castle, site of the Battles of Inverlochy in 1431 and 1645 that involved the Macdonalds.

 A quick clip of Glencoe